 The Untold Story of Jimmy Stewart in WWII – Robert Matzen – A man at the top of the world …… turns to service.
 Great story!

 Justice: Free To Choose

-Highly recommend, Harvard’s hugely popular series by Professor Michael Sandel.
-His lectures are sold out, his ideas behind morality, markets and choice really make you think.
+Highly recommend Harvard’s hugely popular series by Professor Michael Sandel.
+His lectures are sold out, his ideas behind morality, markets, and choice really make you think.
 Here’s a sample, I highly recommend if you like what you hear you keep listening to his larger body of work.
-Here’s a few other interesting lectures from Sandel -Lecture on Adam Smith (jump in about 15 min for the free form and Q&A) – HERE – A great sampling of Prof Sandel – HERE and the lost art of political debate – HERE
+Here are a few other interesting lectures from Sandel -Lecture on Adam Smith (jump in about 15 min for the free form and Q&A) – HERE – A great sampling of Prof Sandel – HERE and the lost art of political debate – HERE

 Meet Senator Ben Sasse